mgrl39/42Project/C-Piscine-Reloaded/ex24/README.md

 - We’ll only fetch your Makefile and test it with our files.
 For this exercise, only the following 5 mandatory functions of your lib have to be handled : (ft_putchar, ft_putstr, ft_strcmp, ft_strlen and ft_swap)

 > [!IMPORTANT]
-> This Makefile is with coments, I send it without coments.
-Take it from [Makefile](Makefile)
+> This Makefile includes comments, but I've sent you a version without them.
+You can find it here: [Makefile](Makefile)
 ```Makefile
 # Define compiler and flags
 CC = gcc